grelleum/SteelConnection/docs/apiguide.rst

 Understanding the API
 ---------------------

-The Riverbed SteelConnect REST API allows HTTPS access to the SteelConnect Manager (SCM) via the use of GET, POST, PUT, and DELETE commands.
+The Riverbed SteelConnect CX REST API allows HTTPS access to the SteelConnect CX Manager (SCM) via the use of GET, POST, PUT, and DELETE commands.
 SteelConneciton (this module) acts to simplify coding by providing an object that remembers your realm, version, and authentication and builds the HTTPS requests based on that information.